-Shinzo Abe: What are Japan's gun laws?
+Shinzo Abe: What is Japan's record on gun violence?

 By Reality Check team